 You use the model that has been trained to make a forecast and compare with the testing dataset.

 ride_length_test has a column with the observed values and

 predicted values from January 22 to January 31.
 You can plot

 these values on top of each other to make a visual comparison:

 import matplotlib.pyplot as plt plt.plot(ride_length_test) plt.title('Taxicab Ride Length from Financial District to Times Square by Time') plt.xlabel('Date') plt.ylabel('Ride Length (seconds)') plt.legend(['Observed', 'Predicted']) plt.show()

-We looked at different ways you can build statistical models to analyze time-series data and how you can leverage the full power of the PostgreSQL ecosystem with TimescaleDB.
-In this tutorial we looked at integrating TimescaleDB with R, Apache MADlib, and Python.
+This tutorial looked at different ways you can build statistical models to analyze time-series data and how you can leverage the full power of the PostgreSQL ecosystem with TimescaleDB.
+This tutorial also looked at integrating TimescaleDB with R, Apache MADlib, and Python.
 You can simply choose the option you are most familiar with from a vast number of choices that TimescaleDB inherits from PostgreSQL.
 ARIMA and Holt-Winters are just a couple from a wide variety of statistical models and machine learning algorithms that you can use to analyze and make predictions on time-series data in your TimescaleDB database.

 Found an issue on this page?Report an issue!